22 Fresh Internal Meeting Ideas

 Source: Insect Shield Facebook

 Some employees are more vocal than others.
-And while there aren’t always opportunities for curating your guest list like you would with in any account-based event marketing strategy, there might be the opportunity to focus on bringing in attendees who have something unique to add to the conversation.
+There might be the opportunity to focus on bringing in attendees who have something unique to add to the conversation.
 Apple does exactly that.
 They keep their meeting lists small but purposeful, with outspoken attendees being top priority additions to keep ideas flowing and the conversation moving forward in new ways.

 Key Takeaways: Your Internal Meetings